-About ECHO Public Health
+About Project ECHO for Public Health

 The National Coordinating Center for Public Health Training provides training and implementation support on the ECHO model, supports peer collaboration and network building, and leads a range of ECHO series focused on increasing capacity, resilience, and collaboration among the public health workforce.
-ECHO Public Health, an adaptation of the traditional clinical ECHO model, addresses diverse topics, including diverse topics from opioid misuse and treatment, public health emergency communications, and workforce resilience.
+Project ECHO for Public Health, an adaptation of the traditional clinical ECHO model, addresses diverse topics, including diverse topics from opioid misuse and treatment, public health emergency communications, and workforce resilience.

-Our ECHO Public Health Programs
+Our Project ECHO for Public Health Programs

 Two of our initial ECHO series were led by the Hurricane Response Hub, a program of our Emergency Preparedness, Response, and Recovery portfolio, focused on emergency preparedness through communications strategies and workforce resilience.

 Environmental Health Communication Strategies in a Hurricane Emergency Event

 In this six-session ECHO series, participants discussed environmental health challenges associated with hurricanes through the lens of communication strategies.
 Presenters and panelists supported thought leadership and partnership development to guide participants in establishing action plans that will optimize their public outreach, community engagement, and use of communication media.

 Individual and Workforce Resilience – Before, During, and After a Prolonged Hurricane Emergency

 In this six-session ECHO series, participants addressed resilience by learning to facilitate individual and workforce strategies focused on managing stressors induced by prolonged hurricane emergencies.